PauloIVM/PauloIVM/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on [MelhorPlano](http://melhorplano.net/) as a Mid-Level Software Engineering.
 - 🌱 I started programming in 2014 in college.
-In 2020 I started working professionally, especially with web development.
-I also like development for embedded, desktop, and other areas that pique my interest.
+- 🌱 In 2020 I graduated in Mechatronics Engineering at CEFET-MG.
+Also in this year I started to work professionally with web development.
+- 🌱 In 2023 I started a second graduation, in Computer Science.
+- 🔭 In addition to web development with the JS stack, I am interested in Java development; and also under development with microcontroller devices with C and C++.

 <div align="center">
   <a href="https://github.com/PauloIVM">